 "The entire process, and in fact the entire surgery from beginning to end, was entirely flawless," Krishnamurthy says.
-"This was not a coincidence but a result of month a coincidence but a result of months of preparation for the day that we brought our first patient in."
+"This was not a coincidence but a result of months of preparation for the day that we brought our first patient in."